Last modified: March 23, 2026

 Gaussian Interpolation

-Gaussian Interpolation, often associated with Gauss’s forward and backward interpolation formulas, is a technique that refines the approach of polynomial interpolation when data points are equally spaced.
-Instead of using the Newton forward or backward interpolation formulas directly from one end of the data interval, Gaussian interpolation centers the interpolation around a midpoint of the data set.
-This approach can provide better accuracy when the point at which we need to interpolate lies somewhere in the "interior" of the given data points rather than near the boundaries.
+Gaussian Interpolation, often associated with Gauss’s forward and backward interpolation formulas, is a technique that refines polynomial interpolation for equally spaced data points.
+Rather than building the interpolating polynomial from one end of the data interval (as Newton’s forward or backward formulas do), Gaussian interpolation centres the construction around a midpoint.
+This yields better accuracy when the target $x$ lies in the interior of the tabulated range rather than near its boundaries.

 Imagine you have a set of equally spaced points and corresponding function values: